-- Must have an excellent ability to build rapport with their clients
+- They have an excellent ability to build rapport with their clients

-- They must be able to formulate questions artfully and skillfully to prompt the client towards self-realisation.
+- They formulate questions artfully and skillfully aimed at guiding their client towards self-realisation

-- They absolutely must be passionate about helping people.
+- They are visibly passionate about helping people

-One more I would add to that is that they must be very comfortable with pushing the tough discussion and guiding their client through it.
+Your coach must also be comfortable with pushing the tough discussion and guiding you through it.
 Many coaches want to be favoured more than they want to be true to the client’s needs.
 For this reason, they avoid getting too contentious because they’re afraid of losing the client.

 A good coach could cost anything between ZAR350 to ZAR2500 per hour (US$25 to US$180).
 Or more.
 But it all depends on their client base, and their niche.

-The bottom line is that the only thing a rate should tell you is whether or not the coach is affordable for you.
+The only thing a rate should tell you is whether or not the coach is affordable for you.
 Everything else about them must be assessed independent of their rate.

 6. What about NLP, CBT, and all of that?

-NLP (Neuro Linguistic Programming) and CBT (Cognitive Behavioural Therapy), or even Hypnotherapy are simply methods or modalities that can be used in an approach to intervening on issues in a coaching scenario.
+NLP (Neuro Linguistic Programming) and CBT (Cognitive Behavioural Therapy), or even Hypnotherapy are simply methods or modalities that are used to create understanding or provide coping mechanisms.
 Like all methods, they have their place, but they also have their limitations.

 Be careful of coaches that swear by one or the other, or take a textbook approach to responding to your questions or challenges.
 A sure sign to raise concern is if your coach constantly tries prescribed methods in every session.

-So, why would I share all this with you?
-I want informed clients, because informed clients add to the integrity of the industry, and they keep coaches honest.
+An informed client adds to the integrity of the industry, and they keep coaches honest.